🎯 Semantic Entropy#

 Normalized Semantic Negentropy (Discrete)#

 Normalized Semantic Negentropy (NSN) normalizes the standard computation of discrete semantic entropy to be increasing with higher confidence and have [0,1] support.
-In contrast to the EMR and NCP, semantic entropy does not distinguish between an original response and candidate responses.
-Instead, this approach computes a single metric value on a list of responses generated from the same prompt.
 Under this approach, responses are clustered using an NLI model based on mutual entailment.
-We consider the discrete version of SE, where the final set of clusters is defined as follows:
+After obtaining the set of clusters \(\mathcal{C}\), semantic entropy is computed as:

-- To ensure that we have a normalized confidence score with \([0,1]\) support and with higher values corresponding to higher confidence, we implement the following normalization to arrive at ormalized Semantic Negentropy (NSN): :nbsphinx-math:`begin{equation}
+To ensure that we have a normalized confidence score with \([0,1]\) support and with higher values corresponding to higher confidence, we implement the following normalization to arrive at Normalized Semantic Negentropy (NSN):

 Normalized Semantic Negentropy (Token-Probability-Based)#